dengking/Parallel-computing/docs/Concurrent-computing/Expert-Jeff-Preshing/Lock-Free-Programming/11-The-Synchronizes-With-Relation/index.md

 It’s worth breaking this down.
 In our example:

-- *Atomic operation A* is the write-release performed in `SendTestMessage`.
+1、*Atomic operation A* is the write-release performed in `SendTestMessage`.

-- *Atomic object M* is the guard variable, `g_guard`.
+2、*Atomic object M* is the guard variable, `g_guard`.

-- *Atomic operation B* is the read-acquire performed in `TryReceiveMessage`.
+3、*Atomic operation B* is the read-acquire performed in `TryReceiveMessage`.

+### 非常好的解释

-As for the condition that the read-acquire must “take its value from any side effect” – let’s just say it’s sufficient for the read-acquire to read the value written by the write-release.
-If that happens, the *synchronized-with* relationship is complete, and we’ve achieved the coveted *happens-before* relationship between threads.
+As for the condition that the **read-acquire** must “take its value from any side effect” – let’s just say it’s sufficient for the read-acquire to read the value written by the write-release.
+If that happens, the *synchronized-with* relationship is complete, and we’ve achieved the coveted(梦寐以求的) *happens-before* relationship between threads.
 Some people like to call this a *synchronize-with* or *happens-before* “edge”.

 ![img](https://preshing.com/images/two-cones.png)

 Most importantly, the standard guarantees (in [§1.10.11-12](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/n3337.pdf)) that whenever there’s a *synchronizes-with* edge, the *happens-before* relationship extends to neighboring operations, too.
 This includes all operations *before* the edge in Thread 1, and all operations *after* the edge in Thread 2.
 In the example above, it ensures that all the modifications to `g_payload` are visible by the time the other thread reads them.

+### Compiler implementation

-Compiler vendors, if they wish to claim C++11 compliance, must adhere to this guarantee.
+Compiler vendors, if they wish to claim C++11 compliance, must adhere(遵循) to this guarantee.
 At first, it might seem mysterious how they do it.
 But in fact, compilers fulfill this promise using the same old tricks which programmers technically had to use long before C++11 came along.
 For example, in [this post](http://preshing.com/20121019/this-is-why-they-call-it-a-weakly-ordered-cpu), we saw how an ARMv7 compiler implements these operations using a pair of `dmb` instructions.
 A PowerPC compiler could implement them using `lwsync`, while an x86 compiler could simply use a compiler barrier, thanks to x86’s relatively [strong hardware memory model](http://preshing.com/20120930/weak-vs-strong-memory-models).

+### Java `volatile`

 Of course, acquire and release semantics are not unique to C++11.
 For example, in Java version 5 onward, every store to a `volatile` variable is a write-release, while every load from a `volatile` variable is a read-acquire.
 Therefore, any `volatile` variable in Java can act as a guard variable, and can be used to propagate a payload of any size between threads.
 Jeremy Manson explains this in his blog post on [volatile variables in Java](http://jeremymanson.blogspot.ca/2008/11/what-volatile-means-in-java.html).
 He even uses a diagram very similar to the one shown above, calling it the “two cones” diagram.